Cwmamman: Administrative history

+Demography

+The Cwmamman area now has much smaller population than in its heyday at the turn of the 20th century.
+The actual population for the community at the 2011 census was 4,486.

 Cwmamman is 78.47% Welsh speaking and lies at the foot of the Black Mountain.
 The community is bordered by the communities of: Betws; Llandybie; Dyffryn Cennen; and Quarter Bach, all being in Carmarthenshire; and by Gwaun-Cae-Gurwen and Pontardawe in Neath Port Talbot.